 Rob Duboff

-Robert Duboff is CEO and a founder of HawkPartners.
-Over his 35 year career, he has worked with clients across virtually all industries and advised senior executives on a full range of strategy, brand and marketing issues.
-His focus is on helping clients develop effective initiatives and tactics, often using research and facilitation tools, such as workshops to enable executive decision-making.
+Rob is a co-founder of HawkPartners.
+Over his 45-year career, he has worked with clients across virtually all industries and advised senior executives on a full range of strategy, brand and marketing issues.
+His focus is on helping clients develop effective initiatives and tactics, often using research, behavioral economics and/or facilitation tools, such as workshops, to enable executive decision-making.

 From 1999-2001, Rob served as Ernst & Young’s Chief Marketing Officer with responsibility for all marketing activities of the then $4 billion enterprise.
 He also chaired the firm’s Global Marketing Operating Committee.
 Prior to that, Rob was a Vice President and board member of Mercer Management Consulting.